augustine nick

 Each adaptation of Augustine persists in popularity for capturing the original’s gravitas while offering a unique perspective on this time-honored name.

-Linguistic Etymology and Pronunciation
+Linguistic Etymology & Pronunciation

 Pronunciation Guide: